-1. That the Council be recommended to agree the proposed Pay Policy Statement set out at appendix 1 to this report prior to publication on the council's web site.
+1. That the Committee Recommend to Council that the proposed Pay Policy Statement, as set out at Appendix 1 to this report, be approved prior to publication on the Council's web site.

 This report relates to the following corporate priorities: